 Temporary Hit Points: Some magic spells or other game effects can grant your character what are called “temporary hit points.”
 You can list these here and track their loss.
 You lose these before you lose regular hit points.
 You lose any remaining temporary hit points after finishing a long rest.

-Available Hit Dice: You have one hit die for each level.
+Available Hit Dice: You receive one hit die each time you advance a level.
 At the end of a short rest, you can roll one or more of these hit die and, for each die rolled, recover the indicated number of hit points plus your character’s Constitution modifier.
 You can use this space to keep track of the number of hit die you have left to use for healing.
 After a long rest, you regain a number of hit die equal to half your total number of them, or a minimum of one hit die.

 Death Saves: When you start your turn with 0 hit points you make a death saving throw.
 You must roll 1d20 and on a roll of 10 or higher you succeed, otherwise you fail.
 On your third success you become stable, on your third failure you die.
 A role of 1 counts as two failures.
 A roll of 20 means that you are no longer dying and you regain 1 hit point.
 You can use this space to track your progress.

 Advantages: List any conditions where you get advantage.
 For example if you are a dwarf, you have advantage on saving throws against poison.